-Use HD Talk & Listen to have a live conversation with the visitor from your phone.
+- Use HD Talk & Listen to have a live conversation with the visitor from your phone.
 Learn about HD Talk & Listen.

-- Ignore the visitor if you’re not interested in engaging with them.
+- Ignore the visitor if you’re not interested to engage with them.
 Your doorbell won’t give any indication of whether or not you’re home.
 You can watch live video from your phone so you’ll know if anything else happens while the visitor is at your door.

 No matter which option you choose, the visit will be marked on Nest Hello’s Sightline in the app.
-If you subscribe to Nest Aware, you can also go back and review footage before or after the activity to see what happened.
+If you subscribe to Nest Aware, you can also go back and review footage before or after the activity to check what happened.

 Does Nest Hello work with Google Nest or Home speaker or display?

 Yes.
-If you have a Google Assistant-enabled speaker or smart display such as Google Home Hub, it can do things like:
+If you have a Google Assistant-enabled speaker or smart display such as Google Nest Hub, it can do things like:

 - Announce visitors at the door

 - Cast Hello's video to a Google Home Hub or Chromecast-enabled display

 For the complete list of things Hello and your speaker or display can do together, learn about how to use the Google Assistant with your Nest products.

 Does Nest Hello work with Amazon Alexa?